rikkooo/dw7_protocol_test_bed/docs/README.md

 - **`dw6 status`**: Displays the current state of the system.

 For detailed usage, please refer to the `RECOVERY_PROTOCOL_VERBOSE.md` document in the `context` directory.

+## 5. AI Operational Constraints

+- **Principle of Evident Purpose:** The AI must not modify or delete any file that appears to be part of the system's context or configuration without first verifying its role.
+To do this, the AI must use `grep` to determine who reads from and writes to the file.
+- **Context Immutability:** Core context files, including this `README.md`, are considered read-only unless a specific requirement explicitly directs their modification.
+Their purpose is to provide static context, not to be a deliverable.